KennetSanchez/jfx-school-manager/jfx-school-manager/README.md

 ## Extra information

-To see others interesting projects, or contact the developer, click[here](https://github.com/KennetSanchez).
+To see others interesting projects, or contact the developer, click[here](https://github.com/KennetSanchez)

-All the icons used in this project have been taken from [here](https://www.freeiconspng.com)
+All the icons used in this project have been taken from [here](https://www.freeiconspng.com) and [here](https://www.freepik.com)